• About

 The Best Cornbread Recipe

-There are at least a million different versions of cornbread floating around the internet, old recipe boxes, or in cookbooks.
-From southern cornbread to jalapeno, corn studded cornbread or those made with creamed corn, I could easily devote an entire blog just to the million different varieties.
+There are at least a million different versions of cornbread floating around the internet, in old recipe boxes, or in cookbooks.
+From southern cornbread to jalapeno, corn studded cornbread, or those made with creamed corn, I could easily devote an entire blog just to the million different varieties.

 But I won’t.
 Maybe some other time.